Skip to navigation Skip to content

 The Agreement does not include embargo provisions.

-Arrears debts for customers and their partners are raised under s1228A Social Security Act 1991, and recovered by normal methods under the Act.
+Arrears debts for customers and their partners are raised under s1228A Social Security Act 1991 and recovered via normal methods under the Act.
 See Comparable foreign payment lump sum arrears.

-Note: if an arrears period is not provided, the end date can be assumed to be the end of the month before the date on the official notice or liaison form.
+When an arrears period is not provided, the arrears period end date may be assumed to be the end of the month before the date on the official notice or liaison form.

 A contravention debt may also occur if the customer does not advise of the grant of their Hungarian payment within their notification period.
 See Foreign Pension coding.